jgrss/geowombat/doc/source/tutorial-edit.rst

 .. note::

-    We are not modifying any data -- we are only updating the ``DataArray`` metadata.
-Thus, the printout of the data above reflect changes in the ``DataArray`` 'no data' attributes but the printed array values remained unchanged.
+    We are not modifying any data -- we are only updating the :class:`xarray.DataArray` metadata.
+Thus, the printout of the data above reflect changes in the :class:`xarray.DataArray` 'no data' attributes but the printed array values remained unchanged.

 But what if we want to modify the 'no data' value when opening the file (instead of re-saving)?
-We can pass ``nodata`` to the opener as shown below.
+We can pass **nodata** to the opener as shown below.

 .. ipython:: python